Vocabulary dictionary

 I want you to take this paper to her right away.

-I prefer to smoke cigarettes on the verandah.
+I would prefer if you smoked cigarettes on the veranda.

 あなた